danrludwig/student-loan-complaints/README.md

 and getting rid of columns I didn't see as necessary.
 Items 2 are my LDA model, 2.1 is finding the best number of topics for this dataset, 2.2 is tuning the model, and 2.3 is chaning the preprocessing a bit and visualizing the results.

+I presented this project at the Undergraduate Research Symposium at USU.
+In the docs/ directory I've got my poster presentation in pdf format under Presentation.pdf.